 Plan your excursion

 Fighting Extinction Challenge is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
-Students should also bring enquiry questions linked to the curriculum and optional digital learning resources.
+This could include a raincoat, hat and sun protection.

 School groups will enter Healesville Sanctuary via the Main Entrance.
 Organising teachers please check in with our Admissions team upon arrival.
 More information.

 All onsite excursion bookings are subject to coronavirus (COVID-19) restrictions and as such are subject to change in line with the Victorian Chief Health Officer’s advice.
 We will be in contact with all teachers prior to their booked date if we need to clarify any new requirements.

 Fill out an online form to request a booking for your zoo education experienceRequest booking now